globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 --------
 Files may contain metadata related to the author or whistleblower.
 Cleaning metadata from submitted files helps protect an "unaware" whistleblower from inadvertently including information that may compromise their anonymity.
 GlobaLeaks does not automatically clean metadata by default, as metadata is considered a fundamental part of the original evidence that should be preserved.
 Metadata cleanup is an optional step that may be suggested to Whistleblowers or performed by Recipients when sharing documents with others.
 When sharing files with external parties, Recipients are advised to print the document and provide a hard copy to ensure that only visible information is shared, avoiding the risk of sharing sensitive metadata.
 For more on metadata and redacting digital files, see the article `Everything you wanted to know about media metadata, but were afraid to ask <https://freedom.press/training/everything-you-wanted-know-about-media-metadata-were-afraid-ask/>`_ by Harlo Holmes.
 A useful tool for these procedures is the `Metadata Anonymization Toolkit <https://0xacab.org/jvoisin/mat2>`_.

-Malware and Trojans
+Malware and trojans
 -------------------
 GlobaLeaks cannot prevent an attacker from using the platform maliciously to target recipients with malware or trojans.
 To mitigate risks of data exfiltration through trojans, Recipients should implement proper operational security by using dedicated laptops for report viewing and opening file attachments on offline computers.
 Wherever possible, they should use specialized secure operating systems like `QubesOS <https://www.qubes-os.org/>`_ or `Tails <https://tails.boum.org/>`_ and ensure up-to-date antivirus software is running.

-Network and Reverse Proxies
+Network and reverse proxies
 ---------------------------
 GlobaLeaks is designed for use with direct Tor or TLS connections from the user’s browser to the application backend.
 The use of Network and Reverse Proxies in front of the application is discouraged as they can interfere with the application and compromise confidentiality and anonymity measures implemented in GlobaLeaks.

-Data Stored Outside the Platform
+Data stored outside the platform
 --------------------------------
 GlobaLeaks does not provide security for data stored outside the GlobaLeaks system.
 It is the responsibility of Recipients to protect data downloaded from the platform or shared via external USB drives.
 The operating system used or the USB drive should offer encryption to ensure that, in case of device loss or theft, the data remains inaccessible.

-Environmental Factors
+Environmental factors
 ---------------------
 GlobaLeaks does not protect against environmental factors related to users' physical locations or social relationships.
 For example, if a user has a surveillance device in their home, GlobaLeaks cannot provide protection.
 Similarly, if a whistleblower, who is supposed to be anonymous, shares their story with friends or coworkers, GlobaLeaks cannot offer protection.

-Incorrect Data Retention Policies
+Incorrect data retention policies
 ---------------------------------
 GlobaLeaks implements a strict default data retention policy of 90 days to allow users to manage reports within a limited time frame necessary for investigations.
 If the platform is configured to retain reports for an extended period and Recipients do not manually delete unnecessary reports, the value of the data increases, along with the risk of exposure.

-Human Negligence
+Human negligence
 ----------------
 While GlobaLeaks provides Administrators with the ability to fine-tune security configurations and continuously informs users about their security context, it cannot protect against major security threats resulting from human negligence.
 For instance, if a Whistleblower submits data that can identify them as the unique owner or recent viewer, GlobaLeaks cannot protect their identity.

-Advanced Traffic Analysis
+Advanced traffic analysis
 -------------------------
 An attacker monitoring HTTPS traffic, without the ability to decrypt it, can still identify user roles based on different network traffic patterns generated by Whistleblowers, Recipients, and Administrators.
 GlobaLeaks does not offer protection against this type of threat.
 We recommend using `Tor pluggable transports <https://2019.www.torproject.org/docs/pluggable-transports.html.en>`_ or other methods that provide additional protection against such attacks.